 How many Congressmen can be credited for saving hundreds of thousands of lives due to their legislative achievements?
 Probably not many at all, but we know of at least one – the late Congressman Henry Hyde (April 18, 1924 – November 29, 2007), who we remember today on his birthday.

-Seven years ago, the pro-life movement lost Hyde, a Republican Congressman from Illinois who was a stalwart defender of human life.
+In 2007, the pro-life movement lost Hyde, a Republican Congressman from Illinois who was a stalwart defender of human life.
 One of the Congressman’s great legacies is the Hyde Amendment, which restricts federal funding for abortions.
 Now if you google “Hyde Amendment” you might have a hard time finding the truth about this life-saving legislative policy.
 That’s because pro-abortion forces have a determined coalition, the National Network of Abortion Funds, to get rid of the Hyde Amendment.

 Why do they want to get rid of the Hyde Amendment?
 Because it’s a policy, that under conservative estimates, has protected over a million lives from abortion.
 Many studies, including those from the pro-abortion Guttmacher Institute show how funding restrictions on abortion result in a reduction of abortions, and therefore, lives saved.
 Unfortunately, pro-life members of Congress have to fight to include this pro-life “rider,” as it’s called in legal lingo, on yearly appropriations bills.
 AND, the Hyde Amendment doesn’t apply to Obamacare.
-(You can find out what that means for you, in a March for Life Google Hangout on April 29th.)

 Henry Hyde was passionate about the sanctity of life, in words and deeds.
 I encourage you to read his eloquent speech to Congress in 1996, urging his colleagues to overturn President Clinton’s veto of the Partial-Birth Abortion Ban.
 Below is one quote from the address, which is particularly poignant on the day that we remember the ultimate sacrifice Christ made for us on the Cross at Calvary.